Sanskrity3003/DIMWIT--Your-Personal-AI-Assistant/README.md

 # Dimwit: Your Personal AI Assistant

-Dimwit is a personal AI assistant designed to make your life easier by providing a variety of functionalities.
-It can perform tasks such as web searches, telling jokes, fetching COVID-19 statistics, providing weather updates, and much more.
-Dimwit utilizes several Python libraries to achieve these tasks, including speech recognition, text-to-speech, and web scraping.

 ## Features

 - **Voice Interaction**: Dimwit can take voice commands and respond using text-to-speech.